 So that’s how the Solver Add-in works.
 However, don’t restrict yourselves to just the above scenario.
-Think of new scenarios for yourself and implement the solver add-in and see if that works.
+Think of new scenarios for yourself and implement the scenario on excel solver add-in and see if that works.

 Why just stick to the profit maximization scenario?
 Go ahead and test scenarios based on Cost Minimization.
 Similarly, you can also see how the add-in works if you want a specific value as your objective function.

-Additionally, do let me know if this tutorial helped you in wrapping your head around the Microsoft Excel’s Solver Add-in.
+Do let me know if this tutorial helped you in wrapping your head around the Microsoft Excel Solver Add-in.
 Don’t hesitate commenting below if you find any mistake in this article.

 I’d love to correct myself.